 Fire Hazards in Commercial Kitchens

 In addition to a commercial kitchen fire suppression system, kitchens require Class K extinguishers for cooking fires.
 If your building features a commercial kitchen, include enough Class K extinguishers so the travel distance for any employee to reach the extinguisher is 30 feet or less.

 For fire extinguishers and fire suppression systems to help prevent commercial kitchen fires, call Unifour Fire & Safety today at 866-511-5540.

 Fire Extinguisher Installation & Replacement in the Southeast

-Does your commercial building in North Carolina, South Carolina, Georgia, or Virginia need fire extinguishers?
+Does your commercial building in North Carolina, South Carolina, or Georgia need fire extinguishers?
 Unifour Fire & Safety can help.
 For decades we have been helping to prevent commercial fires throughout the Southeast.

 Contact us today to learn more about how you can get your Southeast business up to code.